 LAZY RED LENTIL CURRY SOUP

 I whipped this delicious Lazy Red Lentil Curry Soup up on a whim for dinner last night and it turned out so delicious, I figured a quick blog post was in order.
-I know it’s dead hot in most parts of the world for us, but a quick poll on IG and FB voted for me to still post it, so here we are.
-The recipe is not only healthy, it is super filling and oil-free as well.
+I’m all about the lazy and easy vegan meals.
+This Lazy Day Vegan Tomato Bisque is a reader favorite for years and I also have a Lazy Red Lentil Salsa Soup in my cookbook.
+I love that this recipe is not only healthy, it is super filling and oil-free as well.
 Also, pretty gorgeous to look at too, right?

 This recipe is a variation on one of my super old lentil soup recipes on my blog.
 This one is richer, bolder and with a touch of a red curry punch.
 Adding curry paste adds a richer color and a wonderful depth of flavor and a lovely kick of heat, without being too spicy.